 A grand historical heritage

-A deep Buddhist culture
+A profound Buddhist culture

-Diverse and authentic landscapes
+Varied and authentic landscapes

 A resilient and welcoming people